-2. Ion Implantation QA
+2.1 Ion Implantation QA

 Traditionally the main concerns with ion implanters are the accuracy of the implant fluence, uniformity and energy.
-Such criteria can be influenced by many experimental variables, therefore to routinely examine these machines it is imperative that the experimental test parameters are firmly set and repeated regularly.
+Such criteria can be influenced by many experimental variables therefore, to routinely examine these machines it is imperative that the experimental test parameters are firmly set and repeated regularly.

 The procedures in this section are based on procedures adopted at the Surrey Ion Beam Centre for many years and should be used at other TNA providers engaged in implantation (as opposed to irradiation) service in the absence of any procedures of their own.
+KU Leuven has also developed an implant QA procedure which is described in Section 3 and can be used in cases where specific ions and/or energies are not available.

-2.1 Ion Implantation QA test material
+2.1.1 Ion Implantation QA test material